 |Max speed||20 MPH||20 MPH||20 MPH||20 MPH||20 MPH|

 The Catalina is their largest inflatable dinghy, it is a very popular model.
 I have ridden in it many times, it is very stable even out on the ocean with chop.
+It is one of the few SIBs that can fit 6 people.
 The trade-off is that it is heavy, so you will probably want to install launch wheels to make it easier to move around on land.

 Newport Vessels boat accessories